objectionary/sodg.rs/docs/edge_index.md

   smoothen allocations across the 30–40 degree window.
 Callers should expect the amortized cost of inserts to stay nearly flat after the first promotion.
 * **Two sources of truth:** The vertex keeps the `Vec<Edge>` as the canonical record while the index mirrors it.
+Each index entry stores the encoded destination together with the slot of the corresponding `Edge`, allowing updates to mutate edges directly without scanning the adjacency list.
 Tests assert that rebuilds and removals keep the two data structures synchronized.
 * **Identifier limits:** `LabelId` and encoded vertex identifiers are `u32` to keep the index compact.
 Consumers must ensure the graph size stays within the representable range.